Yamuna water level likely to cross danger mark in Delhi Saturday morning | Science-Environment

 - India

-The Yamuna is flowing precariously close to the warning level of 204.5 metres in Delhi after heavy rain in upper catchment areas and is likely to cross the danger level of 205.33 metres on Saturday morning, authorities said.
+The Yamuna is flowing precariously close to the warning level of 204.5 metres in Delhi following heavy rain in upper catchment areas, and its water level is likely to breach the danger mark on Saturday morning, authorities said.

-A flood alert is declared when the Yamuna crosses the warning level, and people living near the floodplains and in flood-prone areas are evacuated.

-The administration and the irrigation and flood control department have deployed 34 boats and mobile pumps in anticipation of flooding in low-lying areas.

-According to the India Meteorological Department (IMD), heavy to very heavy rainfall occurred at a few places in Uttarakhand and Himachal Pradesh on Wednesday.

-The administration is keeping a close watch on the situation as more rains are expected in the region.
+According to a forecast by the Central Water Commission, the water level in the river is likely to cross the danger mark of 205.33 metres on Saturday morning.

-The Delhi flood control room said the water level stood at 203.86 metres at the Old Railway Bridge at 8 am.
+The flood control room said the water level stood at 203.86 metres at the Old Railway Bridge at 8 am.
 It was 204.29 metres at 8 am on Thursday.

-''The Yamuna is expected to swell further and the water level is likely to cross the danger mark by Saturday morning,'' an official said.
+A flood alert is declared in Delhi when the discharge rate from the Yamuna Nagar-located Hathnikund Barrage crosses the 1 lakh cusecs mark.
+People living near the floodplains and in flood-prone areas are evacuated then, an official said.

+The warning issued by the flood control department on Thursday advised all sector officers to keep a vigil in their respective areas and take necessary action at vulnerable points such as deployment of requisite number of quick reaction teams to warn people residing within river embankments.

+Thirty-four boats and mobile pumps have been deployed in anticipation of flooding in low-lying areas.

-The flood control room reported a discharge rate of around 2.21 lakh cusecs from the Hathnikund Barrage in Haryana's Yamunanagar district at 3 pm on Thursday and 1.55 lakh cusecs at 12 midnight.
+The Delhi flood control room reported a discharge rate of around 2.21 lakh cusecs from the Hathnikund Barrage at 3 pm on Thursday and 1.55 lakh cusecs at 12 midnight.
+One cusec is equivalent to 28.32 litres per second.

-Normally, the flow rate at the Hathnikund barrage is 352 cusec, but the discharge is increased after heavy rainfall in catchment areas.
+Normally, the flow rate at the Hathnikund barrage is 352 cusecs, but the discharge is increased after heavy rainfall in the catchment areas.

 The water discharged from the barrage normally takes two-three days to reach the capital.